lordcode-dev/book-store-management-system/README.md

 * Practicing CRUD operations.
 * Learning data manipulation in Python.
 * Understanding how a menu-driven console application works.
+##📄 License

+This project is licensed under the MIT License.

+See the LICENSE file for the full license text.
 ## 👥 Project Team

 This project was developed by **Group 8** as a collaborative Python project.